 Look… Jar Jar Binks… I know.
 But let’s leave him alone.
 Ahmed Best had a rough ride, through no fault other than following George Lucas’ script and direction to the letter.
 It’s just about one of the most ill conceived characters ever, BUT…there have been worse in Star Wars lore (most of which appear in the prequels).
 General Grievous was as bad, if not worse than Jar Jar too.
 What was supposed to be a standout villain was absolutely ludicrous, and the bad Arnie impression didn’t help either.
 However… Anakin takes first prize.
 He’s a whiny little bitch for one.
 For another, his dialogue is almost persistently grating, and his performance like that of a mopey, entitled teen.
 Now I’ve nothing against Hayden Christensen.
 The guy’s a good actor in the right role (see Shattered Glass) but he’s pretty bad throughout, and I think in no small part down to how he was instructed to play the role.
 The prequels remain an unfortunate symptom of misguided ego and lost creativity for Lucas.
 A director over 20 years out of practice.
 The less said about Jake Lloyd, the better.
-It’s 2020, we shouldn’t start ragging on a six year old… even if Jake Lloyd must be about 30 by now.
+It’s 2021, we shouldn’t start ragging on a six year old… even if Jake Lloyd must be in his 30s by now.

 Oz, American Pie franchise